Annabel's Wine Series

 Join us for an extraordinary evening of fine wine in Annabel's as part of our Wine Series.
 We invite the leading wineries and Châteaus to present a selection of some of the best vintages in Europe.

-Journey through an exploration of wines that promise to envelope both the palate and the mind.
-Wines will be paired with a gastronomic four-course menu served in The Garden.
-Hosted by Group Head Sommelier & Wine Buyer, Clément Robert and Managing Director of Clarence Dillon Wines; Clément Marcotte de Quivières, there is no question the third in the Annabel's Wine Series will be one to remember.
+Our Wine Dinners will take you through a journey and exploration of wines that promise to envelope both the palate and the mind.
+These exceptional wines will be paired with a gastronomic four-course menu served in The Garden or Nightclub.
+Hosted by Group Head Sommelier & Wine Buyer, Clément Robert there is no question that the Annabel's Wine Series is an evening destined for your diary.